Control analysis and synthesis for general control-affine systems

 \section{Conclusion}

-We developed a constructive framework of control synthesis for control–affine system $\dot x=N_t(x)+B(t,x)u$ based on \emph{trajectory–dependent} Gramians and \emph{fixed–point} synthesis maps.
+We developed a constructive framework of control synthesis for control–affine system $\dot x=N_t(x)+B(t,x)u$ based on trajectory–dependent Gramians and fixed–point synthesis maps.
 On a ball $\cF(y_i)$ of the feasible coercivity class $\cF(C_i)$, sufficient conditions ensure that the synthesis map is a self–map and admits a unique fixed point by Caccioppoli fixed-point theorem with the associated control satisfying an explicit energy certificate.
-Beyond synthesis, we established \emph{existence} of minimizers: the feasible set $\mathfrak F_i=\{u\in\cF(y_i):\,L_{u,\tau_i}u=y_i\}$ is weakly sequentially closed in $L^2((t_0, T); \R^k)$, hence $\tfrac12\|u\|_{L^2}^2$ \emph{attains} a minimum on $\mathfrak F_i$ (Proposition~\ref{prop:exist-on-ball-global}).
-We then linked optimality to fixed points: under the localized range–alignment condition at the fixed point (Theorem~\ref{thm:minimizer-is-fp}), \emph{every} local minimizer over $\mathfrak F_i$ equals the fixed point $u_i$; therefore, the minimizer on $\mathfrak F_i$ is \emph{unique and global}.
+Beyond synthesis, we established existence of minimizers: the feasible set $\mathfrak F_i=\{u\in\cF(y_i):\,L_{u,\tau_i}u=y_i\}$ is weakly sequentially closed in $L^2((t_0, T); \R^k)$, hence $\tfrac12\|u\|_{L^2}^2$ attains a minimum on $\mathfrak F_i$ (Proposition~\ref{prop:exist-on-ball-global}).
+We then linked optimality to fixed points: under the orthogonality condition at the fixed point (Theorem~\ref{thm:minimizer-is-fp}), every local minimizer over $\mathfrak F_i$ equals the fixed point $u_i$; therefore, the minimizer on $\mathfrak F_i$ is unique and global.
 If, in addition, $\cF(C_i)=L^\infty((t_0, T);\R^k)$, the same conclusion holds among all bounded controls satisfying the endpoint constraint.

-The framework extends the classical Gramian theory for linear systems, and for~\eqref{eq:nonlinear control system general}, it recovers~\cite[Theorem.~3.40]{coron2007control} in the case of $N_t(x)=x$, and hence applies to Hopfield–type networks~\cite{hopfield1984neurons} and Lur’e systems~\cite{diwadkar2015control}.
+The framework extends the classical Gramian theory for linear systems and, for~\eqref{eq:nonlinear control system general}, recovers~\cite[Theorem.~3.40]{coron2007control} in the case of $N_t(x)=x$.
+Moreover, our results apply to Hopfield–type networks~\cite{hopfield1984neurons} and Lur’e systems~\cite{diwadkar2015control} in general.
 It is constructive and amenable to numerical implementation.
-The analysis is \emph{pointwise} in the initial state; natural next steps include deriving \emph{uniform} state–space conditions paralleling the linear equivalence between controllability and Gramian invertibility, and investigating robustness, and sharper quantitative inner approximations of the reachable set.
+The analysis is pointwise in the initial state; natural next steps include deriving uniform state–space conditions paralleling the linear equivalence between controllability and Gramian invertibility, investigating robustness, and obtaining a sharper quantitative characterization of the reachable set.